simonzg/docs/dapps.md

     npm i solc@0.4.24
     ```

-After everything is set up, you can check if all works properly by testing connection to our testnet simply running the code below:
+After everything is set up, you can check if all works properly by testing connection to our testnet by simply running the code below either from the NodeJS REPL environment, or creating an `index.js` file with the code and running `node index.js`:

 ```js
 const meterify = require("meterify").meterify;